What is Driving This Business?

 Anyone with children knows the impossible dream of getting them to do things that are “good for them.”
 Snacks are more popular than vegetables, and playing usually trumps schoolwork.
 With Young Chefs Academy, the best of both worlds come together for a fun, dynamic learning experience.

-“This is not a babysitting business; you are engaging with kids, you are teaching them and they are learning while they enjoy themselves,” says Roger Schmidt, president.
+“This is not a babysitting business; you are engaging with kids, you are teaching them and they are learning while they enjoy themselves,” says Julie Burleson, CEO.
 “Parents are always looking for meaningful enrichment opportunities for their kids, and we are in an amazing space because everybody is interested in cooking today.”

 Rise of cooking shows, competitions fuels interest across all ages